Consensus Date: February 2018

 3.3 Molecular Identification and Typing

-PCR testing relies upon the demonstration of a gene found in the B. anthracis chromosome (but not specific for only B. anthracis) and 2-4 plasmid genes that code for the virulence factors (capsule, protective antigen, lethal factor and oedema factor6).
-This test can be multiplexed.
-This test can confirm that an isolate is B. anthracis and also distinguish between virulent and non-virulent (i.e. non-capsulated or non-toxin producing) strains.
-It should be noted that because there can be a difference in the copy number of the two plasmids, a PCR test which shows only one plasmid positive in a multiplex test should be followed up with a singleplex test on all targets.
+PCR testing typically relies upon the demonstration of a gene found in the B. anthracis chromosome (but not specific for only B. anthracis) and 2-4 plasmid genes that code for the virulence factors (capsule, protective antigen, lethal factor and oedema factor6) which can be multiplexed.
+This test can confirm that an isolate is B. anthracis and also distinguish between virulent and non-virulent (i.e. non-capsulated strains lacking pXO2 or non-toxin producing strains lacking pXO1) strains.
+It should be noted that because there can be a difference in the copy number of the two plasmids (typically pXO1 has been shown to have higher copy numbers per cell than pXO2), a PCR test which shows only one plasmid positive in a multiplex test should be followed up with a singleplex test on all targets.
 This is particularly important when investigating a potential bioterrorist attack.
 This molecular assay has only been validated on cultures.
 Due to the rarity of anthrax cases, this assay has not been validated for direct detection of spores in environmental samples or detection of bacilli in clinical samples.

 There have now been a number of reports of Bacillus sp (not B anthracis) possessing either the pXO1-like or pX02-like virulence plasmids.
 As a result, it has become even more important to use a gene target that will definively identify a Bacillus isolate as Bacillus anthracis.
 Several chromosomal loci have been suggested, including ,BA813, BA5345, BA5510, rpoB, gvrA,gyrB, saspB, plcR and rRNA genes.

-Molecular typing of B. anthracis by Multi-locus VNTR analysis (MLVA) uses the combined power of multiple alleles at several marker loci4.
+Molecular typing of B. anthracis has traditionally been preformed by Multi-locus VNTR analysis (MLVA) which uses the combined power of multiple alleles at several marker loci4.
 It allows individual strains of anthrax to be assigned to particular genotypes, making geographic tracing a possibility if the strain is a unique genotype associated with one particular area of the world.
 In addition, although quite complex and time consuming, the methodology is reproducible at different laboratories, enabling rapid comparison of results.
-In the event of a number of Anthrax cases in Australia however, cultures would be sent to the Center for Disease Control (CDC) for comparison against their large collection of B. anthracis strains.
+Typing is now best performed by whole genome sequencing given the high resolution necessary for distinguishing across the low genetic variability seen in B. anthracis strains.
+In the event of a number of anthrax cases in Australia however, cultures would be sent to the Center for Disease Control (CDC) for comparison against their large collection of B. anthracis strains.

 The Department of Health has made RAMP (Rapid Analyte Measurement Platform) readers and kits available to a number of PHLN laboratories.
 These kits are specifically designed to enable rapid presumptive confirmation of anthrax spores.
 As a result, the usual sample for analysis is white powder preparations received as part of a threat scenario.
 These kits should not be used on clinical material, firstly because of the lack of spores in clinical material, and secondly because of the danger of false positives caused by some clinical samples, eg. Urine.